-All students following the DPhil are required to deposit both a hardbound and a digital copy of their thesis with the Bodleian Libraries.
-The digital copy should be deposited in the ORA at http://ora.ox.ac.uk after Leave to Supplicate (LTS) has been granted.
+All students following the DPhil are required to deposit a digital copy of their thesis with the Bodleian Libraries.
+The digital copy should be deposited in the ORA after Leave to Supplicate (LTS) has been granted.

 ORA provides maximum visibility and digital preservation for Oxford digital theses.
 Students should read information about the deposit of, and access to, digital theses which is available here and includes: